 Lincoln Community Health Center

-First year residents actively participate in bi-monthly dermatology clinics at Lincoln Community Health Center.
+First year residents actively participate in dermatology clinics at Lincoln Community Health Center.
 As taken from

-Our second year and third year residents rotate through the Duke Student Health Clinic on a bi-monthly basis.
+Our second year and third year residents rotate through the Duke Student Health Clinic.
 This clinic is designed as an opportunity for residents to see and manage patients largely in an independent manner.
-Faculty supervision is provided but the resident is identified as the primary provider for the encounter.
+Faculty supervision is provided, but the resident is identified as the primary provider for the encounter.
 There is opportunity for individual continuity of care as well as colleague to colleague communication to ensure the care plan is carried out smoothly.
 In addition, the resident is responsible for providing feedback to the primary care physician as the majority of the patients in the clinic are referred for dermatologic evaluation.

 Second and third year residents have the opportunity to do clinical and/or research electives during the academic year.
 This opportunity is dependent upon a variety of factors including the status of the resident, the purpose of the proposal, the timing and location of the elective, departmental resources and administrative issues.
-Examples of previous resident electives include an elective in Africa, specialty electives at other academic dermatology departments in the United States, and administrative/research electives.
+Examples of previous resident electives include an elective in Africa, an elective at the NIH, specialty electives at other academic dermatology departments in the United States, and administrative/research electives.